Greek Landmarks Off the Beaten Path to Visit

 Remote and rugged, these rustic stone villages connect via arched stone bridges, rugged stone paths, and steep stone stairs.
 Local master masons crafted this stonework during the 17th, 18th, and 19th centuries.

 Some villages are now accessible via roads; others have no road access.
-The higher one goes in Zagorochoria, the fewer visitors one sees.
+The higher you go in Zagorochoria, the fewer visitors you’ll see.

 UNESCO notes the tradition, authenticity, and integrity inherent in these remarkable villages.

-As Spotlight Sojourns’ family heritage comes directly from Epirus, this photographer and this writer wholeheartedly agree with UNESCO.
+As Spotlight Sojourns’ family heritage comes directly from Epirus, we wholeheartedly agree with UNESCO.

-Greek Landmarks Off the Beaten Path in the Islands
+Greek Landmarks Off the Beaten Path: Greek Islands

 Lefkada, Ionian Islands